Skip to content

 retention_policy: "90d"

-Pub/Sub Backbone & Namespace Routing
+Pub/Sub Backbone & Namespace Routing Permalink to this section

-A production topic schema typically follows: factory/{line}/{asset}/{domain}/{signal}.
+A production topic schema typically follows factory/{line}/{asset}/{domain}/{signal}.
 For example:

 • factory/plant_a/line_03/cnc_07/state/availability